 Bucks County Community College has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.

-In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
-This is because part-time teachers may not be be on campus as much as their full-time counterparts.
+When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
+This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at Bucks County Community College is 23%.
+The full-time faculty percentage at Bucks County Community College is 24%.
 This is lower than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
-The rate at Bucks County Community College is 70%, which is about average when compared to the national rate of 68%.
+The rate at Bucks County Community College is 64%, which is about average when compared to the national rate of 68%.

-During the 2017-2018 academic year, there were 7,784 undergraduates at Bucks County Community College with 2,641 being full-time and 5,143 being part-time.
+During the 2017-2018 academic year, there were 6,988 undergraduates at Bucks County Community College with 2,504 being full-time and 4,484 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Bucks County Community College, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Bucks County Community College, approximately 13% of students took out student loans averaging $5,279 a year.
 That adds up to $21,116 over four years for those students.